MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 Your mission-critical workloads must be deployed in multiple regions to withstand regional outages.
 Work with the platform team to make sure the infrastructure is reliable.

 **Platform team**
-- Deploy the centralized networking resources per region.
+- Deploy centralized networking resources per region.
 The mission-critical design methodology requires regional isolation.

 - Work with the application team to uncover hidden regional dependencies so that a degraded platform resource in one region doesn't impact workloads in another region.